botsofprey/Power-Play/README.md

     PIDF vs PID closed loop control on these motors.
 This should provide more responsive, yet stable, speed control.
     PIDF adds Feedforward control to the basic PID control loop.
-    Feedforward is useful when controlling a motor's speed because it "anticipates" how much the control voltage must change to achieve a new speed set-point, rather than requiring the integrated error to change sufficiently.
+    Feedforward is useful when controlling a motor's speed because it "anticipates" how much the control voltage must change to achieve a new speed set-location, rather than requiring the integrated error to change sufficiently.
     The PIDF values were chosen to provide responsive, yet stable, speed control on a lightly loaded motor.
     The more heavily a motor is loaded (drag or friction), the more noticable the PIDF improvement will be.
 * Fixes startup crash on Android 10